 Back to contents

 A useful acceptance routine does not need to be complicated.
-It needs to answer three questions honestly: does the bond look right, does it conduct correctly, and does it survive light real-world handling?
+It needs to answer three questions honestly for an ACF bonding machine: does the bond look right, does it conduct correctly, and does it survive light real-world handling?

 1. Prepare the part properly